 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS,MEANING That I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.
 PLEASE READ FULL DISCLOSURE HERE

-So far, I have been talking about how good selling options is to earn monthly passive income.
+So far, I have been talking about how good selling options are to earn monthly passive income.
 But, we all know any type of investing comes with risk.
 Selling options also comes with its own risk.

 Today, we are going to take a look at all the hidden risks associated with options selling.